Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 II.
 The rest are asked questions on a historical topic:

 1) An amazing fact happened in 1735.
-The St. Petersburg Academy of Sciences received a proposal from the Government to carry out a hasty but extremely difficult calculation.
-The academics required several months to complete this task.
-However, one of the mathematicians of this Academy ( Appendix 2, slide 2) undertook to carry out these calculations in three days, and indeed, to the great amazement of this Academy, he did it.
+The St. Petersburg Academy of Sciences received a proposal from the Government to carry out an urgent but extremely difficult calculation.
+The academicians took several months to complete this task.
+However, one of the mathematicians of this Academy ( Appendix 2, Slide 2) undertook to carry out these calculations in three days, and indeed, to the great amazement of this Academy, he did it.
 But this work cost him dearly.

-Name this mathematician and explain what it means: "this work cost him dearly."
+Name this mathematician and explain what it means: “this work cost him a lot.”

 Answer: Euler.
-After the calculations, his right eye leaked out, and by the end of his life he was blind.
+After the calculations, his right eye leaked out, and by the end of his life he became blind.

-2) The first mathematics textbook in Russia was an encyclopedia of mathematical knowledge.
-On the title page of this wonderful textbook are portraits of Pythagoras and Archimedes, and on the back there is a bouquet of flowers, under which are the verses:
+2) The first manual on mathematics in Russia was the encyclopedia of mathematical knowledge.
+On the title page of this wonderful textbook are portraits of Pythagoras and Archimedes, and on the back is a bouquet of flowers, under which are the verses:

-Mikhail Vasilyevich Lomonosov called this book “The Gates of His Learning”.
+Mikhail Vasilyevich Lomonosov called this book “The Gates of His Learning.”
 Who is the author of this first in mathematics?
-What was his name?
+What was it called?

-Answer:“Arithmetic - that is, the science of numerals”, the author is Magnitsky.
-Real surname - Telyatin, a native of the Tver province ( Appendix 2, slide 3).
+Answer:“Arithmetic - that is, the science of numbers”, author - Magnitsky.
+Real name: Velyatin, a native of Tver province ( Appendix 2, Slide 3).

 3) Which of the ancient Greek mathematicians took an active part in the Olympic Games and was the winner in the pentathlon?